Animatron/player/README.md

 Licensed under MIT License, see `LICENSE` file.

+**NB:** **Development is in progress.
+Some links below may not work at all, some documentation is outdated, API is radically changing just in this very minute, so we will update docs when it comes to a more stable state, sorry!**

 See [API.md](https://github.com/Animatron/player/blob/master/doc/API.md#files) for description on current API state (be aware, it may appear not updated to the _real_ current state).

-**NB:** Development is in process.

 #### See in action